The Walking Dead (video game series): 400 Days (2013)

 400 Days is a downloadable special episode.
 It focuses on five different protagonists and it serves as a bridge between Season 1 and Season 2.
 In the final scene, the survivors of each story are offered to be taken into a safe camp.

-Digital pinball adaptation
+Digital pinball theme

-A 3-D virtual pinball adaptation of the first season, developed jointly by Telltale Games and Zen Studios, was released on August 27, 2014, as downloadable content for most of Zen Studios' family of pinball games and also as a standalone paid mobile app.
+A 3-D virtual pinball theme based on the first season, developed jointly by Telltale Games and Zen Studios, was released on August 27, 2014, as downloadable content for most of Zen Studios' family of pinball games and also as a standalone paid mobile app.

 Season 2 (2013–14)

 More than a year after the first game, Clementine is separated from the other survivors and forced to fend on her own.
 She meets up with another group that are attempting to flee a man named Carver, who runs the human survivor camp at a strip mall, as alluded to in 400 Days.
 Clementine learns Carver seeks to capture Rebecca believing her to be carrying his child while she insists it is her husband Alvin's.
 They come into another group, discovering that Kenny, one of the survivors that Clementine traveled with from the first season and who had lost his wife and son to walkers, has managed to survive.
 In the midst of a walker attack, they are captured by Carver.
 Learning that a massive walker horde is approaching the strip mall and will readily overrun it, the group manages to escape with other prisoners, killing Carver in the process after he kills Alvin.
 During their escape, a woman that Kenny had taken a romantic interest in is bitten by a walker, forcing Clementine to intercede to kill her before she can turn, angering Kenny.
 As they regroup, Clementine becomes close to Jane, a loner that was part of the prisoners at Carver's camp and who teaches Clementine survival skills.
 Later, Rebecca dies after giving birth to a child, which they name Alvin Jr. (AJ) As winter sets in, Jane and Kenny become hostile towards each other, and Kenny's distrust of the group leads to a fraction of them fleeing from Kenny, Jane, Clementine, and Alvin Jr..
 Jane forces Clementine to see what Kenny has become from witnessing the deaths of his loved ones by faking the death of Alvin Jr., and Clementine is forced to intercede, killing one of them and opting to continue with the other while overseeing to Alvin Jr. herself.